rose-collectionservices/digital-archives/04 Other How-Tos/Packaging_with_BagIt.md

-# Packaging disk images and supplemental files using BagIt
+# Packaging disk images and supplemental files from Tier 1 processing using BagIt
 1. Boot the computer into BitCurator.
 Ensure that the hard drive dock is powered on and the drive is mounted.
 2. If needed: Set up a folder for each disk image.
 See step 4 of [Setting Up Folders](https://github.com/rose-collectionservices/digital-archives/blob/master/04%20Other%20How-Tos/Setting_Up_Folders.md).
 3. Ensure each folder named with an original carrier/batch identifier (MSS###_##; e.g., 1297_01) contains the following: